knative/community/working-groups/security/threat-model.md

 and the underlying Kubernetes platform.
 For this reason availability attacks are currently treated as relatively lower priority.

+In general, since many availability risks are inherited from the underlying platform, we only - in Knative - consider issues which are significantly higher than the same situation in Kubernetes itself.

 ## Security of the underlying Cluster

 Knative relies on the security of the underlying cluster to maintain its security posture.
-This currently requires manual work that is not fully documented by the project (though we would eventually like to fix this).
+This requires manual work that is the responsibility of upstream SIGs to document.
-The project cannot be secure if the underlying platform is not secure, this requires work on top of the defaults provided by Kubernetes.
+The project cannot be secure if the underlying platform is not secured.

 ## Security of container and network technologies